 Velociraptor uses the OrgId internally to refer to the organization but the organization name is used in the GUI to select the different organizations.
 The new organization is created with the current user being the new administrator of this org.

-Listing all the organizations on the server
+I will list all the organizations on the server using the

 The artifact also uploads the configuration files.